nodeontrain/nodeontrain.xyz/tuts/logging_in.md

 };
 {% endhighlight %}

-With the log_in method defined, we’re now ready to complete the session create action by logging the user in and redirecting to the user’s profile page.
+With the log_in method defined, we're now ready to complete the session create action by logging the user in and redirecting to the user's profile page.

 `app/controllers/sessions_controller.js`